|Academic Profile |

 - Utilization of Virtual Singapore for validation and verification of Autonomous vehicle technology and services

-- S Ho, SC Nagavarapu, RR Pandi, J Dauwels.
-(2018).
+- Ho, S.G., Nagavarapu, S.C., Pandi, R.R., Dauwels, J. (2018, September).
 Improved Tabu Search Heuristics for Static Dial-A-Ride Problem: Faster and Better Convergence.
-25th ITS World Congress.
+Paper presented at 25th ITS World Congress, Copenhagen, Denmark.

 - Yi Han Victoria Chua, Subhasree Basu, Wanyu Geraldine Lim, Tomasz Maszczyk, Lingxi Xiao, Justin Dauwels.
 (2018, June).
 Predicting insider threat-related behaviour from live inner state data using machine learning.
 Paper presented at Singapore Conference on Applied Psychology Proceedings, Singapore.

 - Anusha James, Victoria Yi Han Chua, Tomasz Maszczyk, Justin Dauwels, Rebecca Bull, Kerry Lee, Ana Moreno-Núñez.
 (2018).
 Automated Classification of Classroom Climate by Audio Analysis.
 IWSDS Conference.